About Variety

 Variety the Children’s Charity

-Founded in 1933, Variety the Children’s Charity of St. Louis (Variety St. Louis) has been helping St. Louis-area children and teens with special needs for almost 90 years.
+Founded in 1933, Variety the Children’s Charity of St. Louis (Variety St. Louis) has been helping St. Louis-area children and teens with special needs for 90 years.
 We empower Variety Kids, ages birth to 21, through access to vital medical equipment and therapy services as well as the opportunity to participate in innovative Camp and Performing Arts programs.

 Variety St. Louis is a 501(c)(3) not-for-profit (EIN#43-6078016), and all funds raised stay right here in St. Louis to help Variety Kids redefine their abilities.
 Click here to learn more about our programs and services.